sertain/sertain-legacy/CONTRIBUTING.md

 ## Gitter

 Please don't hesitate to join our [Gitter](https://gitter.im/Sertain)!
-Technical points of discussion, general questions and suggestions or anything at all, really - we would love to chat about it.
+Technical points of discussion, general questions and suggestions, or anything at all, really—we would love to chat about it.

 ## Issues